talyric/pvcglue/README.md

 PVC Glue is an cloud application manager for Rails applications using your own (virtual) servers.

 PVC Glue was developed as a professional grade replacement for Heroku (and others).
+It is designed to be used on small to medium size applications, depending on the application requirements and hardware used.

 ![pvcglue diagram](/../master/images/pvcglue.png?raw=true "PVC Glue Server Diagram")